samytichadou/animation_nodes_examples/library/Motion Design/Abstract Splines Procedural/readme.md

 - The Procedural Animation parameters allow you to make curves appear and disappear in a given time, if you don't want this effect, uncheck it and use Manual Anim Start and Manual Anim End parameters
 - You can optionally use a Taper Curve object to control the thickness of the created Curves, it will override the Radius parameters of the nodetree

+Keep in mind only points of the Guide Spline are used to process the curves paths, so tangents will not be taken into account.

 tonton (Samy Tichadou)

 created with Blender 2.83.7 and Animation Nodes 2.1.8 on windows 10